 Light Rail Extension Study

-The Buffalo Metro Rail, operated by Niagara Frontier Transportation Authority (NFTA), provides public transit rail service in the City of Buffalo along a single 6.4-mile long light rail line that runs for most of the length of Main Street in the City of Buffalo, from KeyBank Center in Downtown Buffalo to the south campus of the University at Buffalo in the northeast corner of the city.
-Though the plans were to create an extensive system that would spread throughout the city and suburbs, urban sprawl, population decline in the city, and lack of funding prevented that vision from ever being realized.
+NFTA-Metro Rail, operated by Niagara Frontier Transportation Authority (NFTA), provides high capacity light rail rapid transit service in the City of Buffalo along a single 6.4-mile long line that runs along Main Street in the City of Buffalo, from KeyBank Center in Downtown Buffalo to the south campus of the University at Buffalo in the northeast corner of the city.
+Though the plans were to create an extensive system that would spread throughout the city and suburbs, urban sprawl, population decline in the region, and lack of funding prevented that vision from ever being realized.

-In his January 2017 State of the State address, Governor Andrew M. Cuomo announced Phase II of the Buffalo Billion Initiative, a $500 million investment in Western New York.
+In his January 2017 State of the State address, former Governor Cuomo announced Phase II of the Buffalo Billion Initiative, a $500 million investment in Western New York.
 The plan included $215 million in investments in revitalization and smart growth, a strategy to address the decades-long sprawl in the Buffalo-Niagara region and build on the region’s assets.
-Within this strategy, Governor Cuomo allocated $5 million to complete necessary environmental reviews and some preliminary engineering needed for a prospective extension of the NFTA-Metro Rail.
-The project involves environmental reviews and some preliminary engineering for NFTA-Metro rail extension.
-With their completion, the NFTA will be positioned for the next phase of preliminary engineering, which will require additional state and local funding in order to qualify for future federal support.
+Within this strategy, New York State allocated $5 million to complete necessary environmental reviews and some preliminary engineering needed for a prospective extension of the NFTA-Metro Rail.
+With their completion, the NFTA will be positioned to enter the next phase of preliminary engineering and the federal funding process.

 Upon completion, the extension will provide a seamless connection from downtown destinations like Canalside and KeyBank Center and the central business district to large concentrations of employment and housing in Amherst and Tonawanda, as well as provide a direct connection with the University at Buffalo’s North Campus.
 It would also provide a direct, high capacity transit connection for the region’s largest concentrations of employment and housing.
 Extending NFTA-Metro Rail will have numerous economic impacts for the region including an increase in property values in the transit corridor, redevelopment of vacant and underutilized properties, reduced greenhouse gas emissions from transportation – the largest contributing sector, and attract people, including younger generations, who want to live and work in regions with high capacity transit that connects them to where they want to go.